IBM/cpdctl/README_command_reference.md

 <dl>
 <dt>--job-id (string)</dt>
 <dd>The ID of the job to use.
 Each job has a unique ID.
+Alternatively, the serving_name value can be used.
 Required.</dd>
 <dt>--project-id (string)</dt>
 <dd>The ID of the project to use. project_id or space_id is required.</dd>
 <dt>--space-id (string)</dt>